 Designed to help you refine your coaching expertise in areas you find interesting.

-Once you have completed your preferred Cycling BC leadership pathway, it’s time to explore ways to master skills and abilities relevant to your interests and maintain your coaching credentials in fun and learner-centred ways.
+Once you have completed your preferred Cycling BC education pathway, it’s time to explore ways to master skills and abilities relevant to your interests and maintain your coaching credentials in fun and learner-centred ways.

 There are many choices available.
-You can participate in our Certified Coach Mentorship program and pursue mastery as an instructor, trainer, mentor, or manager.
+You can participate in our Certified Coach Mentorship program (under development) and pursue mastery as an instructor, trainer, mentor, or manager.
 In addition, you can apply for Chartered Professional Coach status, enroll in the NCCP’s Advanced Coach Diploma, or pursue graduate studies at the University of British Columbia.
-Schedule a call with us to chart the next step in your coaching journey.

-On-Demand Professional Development: Attend standalone NCCP eLearning modules like ‘Mental Health in Sport.’
+• On-Demand Professional Development: Attend standalone NCCP eLearning modules like ‘Mental Health in Sport.’
 View all.

-Chartered Professional Coach: Apply for ChPC accreditation in your LOCKER profile.
+• Chartered Professional Coach: Apply for ChPC accreditation in your LOCKER profile.
 NCCP Performance Head (BLUE) status is required (Comp-Dev certified).

-Self-Directed Reading: Pursue a topic of interest and submit a 750-word reflective academic paper (APA 7 Style).
+• Self-Directed Reading: Pursue a topic of interest and submit a 750-word reflective academic paper (APA 7 Style).

 Facilitated Professional Development: